GMO Cannabis Is Already Here – Sort Of.

 Thankfully, cannabis produces many of its own natural pesticides.
 That doesn’t mean Monsanto won’t try to splice in the Bt gene or the Round-Up ready gene into the plant, if the company even cares to get into the cannabis game.

-Likely, if cannabis gets genetically-modified, it’ll be for things like keeping hemp THC-free or enlarging yields.
+If we genetically-modify cannabis, it’ll be for things like keeping hemp THC-free or enlarging yields.
 But many of these tricks can be pulled off with less-expensive, less-time-consuming methods like traditional breeding, backcrossing, or compost teas.
 Besides, there’s growing consumer demand for genetic diversity in cannabis – whether its terpene profiles or specific highs – and that alone should keep Big Biotech away from the plant.